sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-03-cloudformation-template-anatomy.md

 #### Transforms<a name="transforms"></a>

 Are a directive for cloudformation (at runtime) to take the entirety of whats supplied and run through one or more custom, or AWS managed macros.
 In the above example, there must be a custom macro (pre-defined lambda function) defined as "transformName1", which will return a result to cloudformation on changeset operations.
-Futher information [here]({{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros-transform)

 ```
 "Transform" : [